Gondor: Dol Amroth

 Dol Amroth (Sindarin: "the Hill of Amroth") was a fortress-city on a peninsula jutting westward into the Bay of Belfalas, on Gondor's southern shore.
 It is also the name of the port city, one of the five great cities of Gondor, and the seat of the principality of the same name, founded by prince Galador.
 The whimsical poem "The Man in the Moon Came Down Too Soon" in The Adventures of Tom Bombadil tells how the Man in the Moon fell one night into "the windy Bay of Bel"; his fall is marked by the tolling of a bell in the Seaward Tower (Tirith Aear) of Dol Amroth, and he recovers at an inn in the city.

 Its ruler, the Prince of Dol Amroth, is subject to the sovereignty of Gondor.
 The principality's boundaries are not explicitly defined, though the Prince ruled Belfalas as a fief, as well as an area to the east on the map labelled Dor-en-Ernil ("The Land of the Prince").
 Imrahil, Prince of Dol Amroth in The Return of the King, was linked by marriage both to the Stewards of Gondor and to the Kings of Rohan.
-He was brother of Lady Finduilas and uncle to her sons Boromir and Faramir; a kinsman of Théoden; and the father of Éomer's wife Lothíriel.
+He was the brother of Lady Finduilas and uncle to her sons Boromir and Faramir; a kinsman of Théoden; and the father of Éomer's wife Lothíriel.
 Imrahil played a major part in the defence of Minas Tirith; the soldiers whom Imrahil led to Minas Tirith formed the largest contingent from the hinterland to the defence of the city.
 They marched under a banner "silver upon blue", bearing "a white ship like a swan upon blue water".

 Some like Finduilas are of Númenórean descent, and still speak the Elvish language.
 Tolkien wrote about the city's protective sea-walls and described Belfalas as a "great fief".
 Prince Imrahil's castle is by the sea; Tolkien described him as "of high blood, and his folk also, tall men and proud with sea-grey eyes".
 Local tradition claimed that the line's forefather, Imrazôr the Númenórean had married an Elf, though the line remained mortal.

 Fictional history

 Pre-Númenórean

-The first people in the region were the Drúedain, a hunter-gatherer people of Men who arrive in the First Age.
+The first people in the region were the Drúedain, a hunter-gatherer group of Men who arrive in the First Age.
 They were pushed aside by later settlers and came to live in the pine-woods of the Druadan Forest by the north-eastern White Mountains.

 The next people settled in the White Mountains, and became known as the Men of the Mountains.
 They built a subterranean complex at Dunharrow, later known as the Paths of the Dead, which extended through the mountain-range from north to south.
 They became subject to Sauron in the Dark Years.
 Fragments of pre-Númenórean languages survive in later ages in place-names such as Erech, Arnach, and Umbar.